shariefzabi/LibraryApp/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+`steps to Run the project(Locally)`
+=>navigate to frontEnd folder
-`steps to start the application Locally(FrontEnd)`: run [npm i] in your terminal to install node_modules run [npm start]  in your terminal to start the Application
+=>run [npm i] in your terminal to install node_modules =>run [npm start]  in your terminal to start the Application

 Note : please do not include `[` and `]` while running the commands

 after succesfully completing the above steps the application should start on port  3000 on your localhost

+`backend`:

+# `npm i`
+Run npm i command  to install Node modules

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+`steps to Run the project(Locally)`
+=>navigate to backend folder
-`steps to start the application Locally(backend)`: run [npm i] in your terminal to install node_modules run [npm start]  in your terminal to start the Application
+=>run [npm i] in your terminal to install node_modules =>run [npm start]  in your terminal to start the Application

 Note : please do not include `[` and `]` while running the commands

-after succesfully completing the above steps the application should start on port  3000 on your localhost
+after succesfully completing the above steps the application should start on port  3001 on your localhost

 `steps to use the App`
-we can use this as two types of users
+You can use this as two types of users
-By default we will see a normal Login page , In the page the we can see Links to "Login as Admin" and "sign up as user"  by clicking on links corresponding Pages will be rendered
+By default user will see a normal Login page , In the page the user can Links to "Login as Admin" and sign up as Normal by clicking on links corresponding links will be rendered

-1)sign up as user
+1)sign up (normal)
-  we can register as a  new user with a  valid username ,name, email,contact Number after sign up , we  will be redirected to "login as a user" page where we can login
+  user can register as a  new user with a  valid username ,password ,name, email,contact Number 1)Admin(login)

-2)login  as user
-  we can login  with our   valid username after loggin in we can see two tabs
-    1) Books: here we can see the books assigne to the user 2)Transactions: here we can see the transactions performed on the user

-3)sign up as admin
-  we can register as a  new Admin with a  valid username ,password ,name, email,contact Number after sign up as a admin , we will be redirected to login as a admin page where we can login as admin
+    1)user can register as a  new user with a  valid username ,password ,name, email,contact Number

-4)login as admin
-    1)  we can Login with our created username and password 3)Alternately we can change password and can login in as a normal user
+    2) after user can Login with your created username and password 3)Alternately user can change password and can login in as a normal user
-    4) after successfull login the we can see two tabs Issuse Book and Return Book 1)Issue Book here admin can create a book, assign a book to a existing  user with a return date,  and can delete a book Note : to assign a book to normal user atleast one user should be created
+    4) after successfull login the user can see two tabs Issuse Book and Return Book 1)Issue Book here user can create a book, assign a book to a existing normal user with a return date  and can delete a book Note : to assign a book to normal user atleast one normal user should be created
         2) Return Book:
              1) here user can see the return dates of books and return them , so they can be assigned to new users